Art and Ashes 101

 Cremation artists of today are as varied as their media.
 Urns still account for the bulk of cremation art, but that is far from all that is available today.
 Today’s cremation artists create everything from bronze sculpted urns to glass art to even oil-based “ashes in art” paintings.

 Cremation artists have turned the age-old art of lost wax bronze sculpting, once reserved mostly for building sturdy statues, into a standard for long-lasting cremation urns.
 Statues and other pieces of art are still made via the lost-wax casting process, but today it is likely that the majority of lost-wax pieces are designed to hold cremation ashes inside of beautifully sculpted mini-statues.
+Sculptures can be made with glass and cremation ashes as well to create a one of a kind cremation art piece.

 Likewise with glass art: today’s artists are finding an ever-expanding market for pieces in which tiny portions of cremation ashes are mixed with molten glass.
 These pieces are much more than traditional glass art that sometimes ends up simply collecting dust on a family’s living room display case.
 With the addition of a loved-one’s cremation ashes, a work of glass art made by a cremation artist will become a cherished family heirloom for generations, and possibly even centuries.